Request Body Examples

 Example: Multi-Step Research with Reasoning

-Here’s an example showing how a model might use interleaved thinking to research a topic across multiple sources: Initial Request:- Initial Thinking: “I need to research electric vehicle environmental impact.
+Here’s an example showing how a model might use interleaved thinking to research a topic across multiple sources:- Initial Thinking: “I need to research electric vehicle environmental impact.
 Let me start with academic papers to get peer-reviewed research.”

 -